Superstring Perturbation Theory Revisited: Spacetime Supersymmetry And Its Consequences

 (We have taken the liberty of dividing the integral by $2\pi i$ to agree with standard normalizations.)
 The integral picks out the residue of the pole in the operator product $\Stt_\alpha(z)\cdot \V(0)$.
 If $\V$ is in the Ramond sector, this residue is the genus 0 approximation to $Q_\alpha(\V)$; if $\V$ is in the NS sector, we still have to integrate over the fermionic gluing parameter, which can be accomplished by multiplying by a picture-changing operator.\footnote{One integrates over the fermionic gluing parameter by acting with $\delta(\beta_0)G_0$, while the usual picture-changing recipe is to multiply with the picture-changing operator $\YY(z')$ (defined in eqn. (\ref{nifox})), with $z'\to 0$.
 In general, these operations coincide modulo $Q_B(\dots)$; on superconformal vertex operators with the usual simple dependence on the ghosts, they coincide precisely.
 A useful reference on such matters is \cite{Belthree}.} What we have arrived at is the definition of the spacetime supercharges $Q_\alpha$ given in \cite{FMS}.

-It is interesting that we have a framework to compute higher genus corrections to the supersymmetry generators $Q_\alpha$, namely the contributions with $\g_\ell>0$, but it may be that this is not very useful without a general framework to understand mass renormalization in superstring perturbation theory.
+It is interesting that we have a framework to compute higher genus corrections to the supersymmetry generators $Q_\alpha$, namely the contributions with $\g_\ell>0$.
+But to make this transparent, it really needs to be combined with an understanding of mass renormalization, presumably via an off-shell approach such as that of \cite{Sen1,Sen3}.
 From the point of view of low energy effective field theory, the representations of the supersymmetry algebra are completely determined by the particle masses, spins, and possibly the central charges (in string theory compactifications in which these are present in the supersymmetry algebra).
-So although we will not investigate this point, one may guess than when there are no loop corrections to the masses or central charges, the loop corrections to the $Q_\alpha$ also vanish.
+One expects therefore that renormalizations of the masses and possibly the central charges completely determine the corrections to the $Q_\alpha$.

 Our definition of the $Q_\alpha$ is actually a very close cousin of what is briefly explained in \cite{Beltwo}.
 The main difference is that we use a superconformally invariant formalism, while \cite{Beltwo} is based on a more general formalism along the lines of section \ref{morge}.